hizzgdev/jsmind/.github/ISSUE_TEMPLATE/freestyle-issue-template.md

 ---
 name: Create an issue only when it is a real issue
-about: Create discussion when it is not an issue: https://github.com/hizzgdev/jsmind/discussions/new?category=general
+about: 'Create discussion when it is not an issue: https://github.com/hizzgdev/jsmind/discussions/new?category=general'
 title: ''
 labels: ''
 assignees: ''